What is True Power Factor?

 2. Improvement of Displacement Power Factor:

 The displacement power factor depends on the phase angle difference between the voltage and current.
-The inductive loads draw the magnetizing current which lags the voltage.
-To nullify the effect of lagging current, the capacitor is installed which draws the leading current.
-Thus the net current reduces as the capacitor current is in the phase opposition with the lagging current.
+The inductive loads draw the magnetizing current, which lags the voltage.
+To nullify the effect of lagging current, the capacitor is installed, drawing the leading current.
+Thus, the net current reduces as the capacitor current is in the phase opposition with the lagging current.